Etiqa Insurance Singapore Introduces Comprehensive Pet Insurance To Safeguard Singapore's Growing Pet Population

-(MENAFN- Media OutReach Newswire) Etiqa's newest pet insurance offering provides the highest coverage for surgical sum locally insured.
-SINGAPORE - Media OutReach Newswire - 31 January 2024 - Etiqa Insurance Singapore, a prominent provider of both general and life insurance, today launched a new pet insurance policy designed to support pet owners in safeguarding their cherished furry companions, providing an unprecedented level of protection against unforeseen circumstances.
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 31 January 2024 - Etiqa Insurance Singapore, a prominent provider of both general and life insurance, today launched a new pet insurance policy designed to support pet owners in safeguarding their cherished furry companions, providing an unprecedented level of protection against unforeseen circumstances.

 The burgeoning trend of pet ownership has witnessed a remarkable increase, with Singapore's dog population risen 3 per cent from 2019 to reach 114,000 pet dogs in 2023 , while the pet cat population experienced a substantial 10 per cent surge to 94,000 in the same year.
 Correspondingly, the costs associated with veterinary services, illnesses, and health conditions have created a burgeoning protection gap, demanding comprehensive solutions for pet owners.